Renée Leon: Involvement in the Robodebt Scheme

 In response to the APSC's findings, Leon released a statement asserting that she "acted with integrity and in accordance with the standards of the public service".
-Rick Morton, a journalist who is authoring a book about the Robodebt Scheme, compared her statement to the findings of the Royal Commission, concluding that it was "deliberate misinformation".
+Rick Morton, author of a book about the Robodebt Scheme, compared her statement to the findings of the Royal Commission, concluding that it was "deliberate misinformation".

+Budget cuts at Charles Sturt University

+In 2025, as vice-chancellor of Charles Sturt University (CSU), Renée Leon announced that the university must cut $35 million from its operating budget by 2027 — a move she described as “distressing but unsurprising” — attributing the reductions primarily to a dramatic drop in international student enrolments and what she called unfair government funding policies that especially disadvantage regional universities like CSU.